Ne-Jai Tucker

-Ne-Jai Tucker (born 20 August 2002) is a Bermudan footballer who plays as a midfielder for club Southport.
+Ne-Jai Tucker (born 20 August 2002) is a Bermudan footballer who plays as a midfielder for club Walton & Hersham.
 He is a full Bermuda international.

 Early life

 From the age of four years-old Tucker played football for North Village Rams and ABC Valencia on the island of Bermuda.
 At the age of eleven he moved with his family to the United Kingdom.
 He spent a couple of years in the Manchester City academy before being scouted playing football near Manchester for Urmston Sports Club in May 2016, and was invited to trial for Burnley, and played for the Burnley under-15s at Turf Moor the following day.